tangsm/SVM-quasars/README.md

 ===========

-Identify quasars behind the Andromeda Galaxy using SVM and logistic regression, including the following steps:

-    1. Formatting the data
+Identification of quasars behind the Andromeda Galaxy using SVM and logistic regression.
+The author was able to successfully boost the number of known quasars behind the Andromeda galaxy by a factor of 4, with a significantly improved precision of 90% (from 8% in traditional methods) to save telescope time.
+More details of the results can be found at: http://www.astro.caltech.edu/~stang/m31qso

+It uses data from the Palomar Transient Factory and some public astronomical archives.
+The code includes the following steps:

+    1. Data formatting

     2. Feature selection